 By Elias Magers | 03.27.20 2:00 PM

-For some, this is a challenging part of the job, but for the entrepreneurial spirit and the motivated, this is an exciting opportunity that can result in major financial payoff.
-In other words, financial reward will come to those who work hard for it.
+For some, this is a challenging part of the job, but for the entrepreneurial motivated, this is an exciting opportunity that can result in a major financial payoff.
+In other words, the financial rewards will come to those who work hard for it.

-A real estate agent commission is earned by selling property.
-Whether the property is commercial or residential doesn’t matter because all real estate agents get paid by commission in each sector.
+A real estate agent’s commission is earned by selling property.
+Whether the property is commercial or residential doesn’t matter because all real estate agents get paid by the commission in each sector.
 Before we learn how much a real estate agent can make, let’s first understand what commission is and how it works.

-A commission is a percentage of money earned in a transaction.
+A real estate agent commission is a percentage of money earned in a transaction.
 Most sales positions get paid by a commission payment method to incentivize the salesperson to close more deals.

 In real estate, there is no limit on a real estate agent commission.
 Real estate agents have no earning cap in their careers, so their salary is based on how much they earn in commission.

 Now that we know what a real estate agent commission is, let’s explore how it works.

-How much is the Real Estate Commission?
+How Much is the Real Estate Agent Commission?